microsoft/Windows-universal-samples/Samples/PasswordVault/README.md

+﻿<!---
+  category: IdentitySecurityAndEncryption
+--->

+# Credential locker sample

-﻿The Credential Locker provides a way for you to store user credentials (username, password) in a secure fashion for your app.
+The Credential Locker provides a way for you to store user credentials (username, password) in a secure fashion for your app.
 Usernames and passwords stored using the credential locker are encrypted and saved locally.
 Once you have the credentials stored, then you can automatically sign users in for a more convenient user experience.
 Additionally, user credentials stored in the Credential Locker roam with the user's Microsoft Account for added convenience.
 For more information, see Storing user credentials.

 This sample demonstrates how to use the Credential Locker and typical login sequences to store web credentials.
 Specific scenarios include a single user with a single resource, multiple users with a single resource, multiple users with multiple resources, and deleting stored credentials.